Dr. Toye Oyelese, MBBS, CCFP, FCFP

 Dr. Oyelese was also a certified independent medical examiner (CIME), American Board of Certified Medical Examiners (from October 2006 – June 2011) and a medical review officer (MRO) involving drug & alcohol screening in the workforce (from March 2005 to June 2011).

 In August 2009 he moved to Kelowna, British Columbia and he has a family practice at the Westside Medical Associates in West Kelowna.
-Dr. Oyelese has a fellowship in family medicine and volunteered as a coordinator at the Canadian College of Family Medicine (CCFP) examinations for many years; he has worked at the Health and Wellness Students’ clinic at the UBCO campus in Kelowna and presently is a clinical instructor (Southern Medical Program – University of British Columbia Okanagan) with the UBC faculty of medicine in Kelowna and holds a fellowship in family medicine.
+Dr. Oyelese has a fellowship in family medicine and volunteered as a coordinator at the Canadian College of Family Medicine (CCFP) examinations for many years; he has worked at the Health and Wellness Students’ clinic at the UBCO campus in Kelowna and presently is a clinical instructor (Southern Medical Program – University of British Columbia Okanagan) with the UBC faculty of medicine in Kelowna.